 Patti Powell, Director of State Lands for ADCNR, said, “We will be working over the next few months to identify projects we’ll be able to recommend to the Federal RESTORE Council and anticipate those project submittals could be forwarded to that Council in mid-October.
 However, data fields in the state’s online portal should be broad enough to capture information from the public as to project suggestions related to any of the potential funding streams.”
 Ms. Powell also noted that some parts of the process for seeking funding under the RESTORE Act are dependent upon release of the Treasury regulations that are soon to be finalized.

-While the AGCRC has not initiated a formal call for projects, the ADCNR has encouraged the public to continue to submit project ideas through the Alabama Coastal Restoration project portal at and also to register on that website to receive email notifications of future AGCRC meetings, as well as other announcements related to coastal restoration efforts.
+While the AGCRC has not initiated a formal call for projects, the ADCNR has encouraged the public to continue to submit project ideas through Alabama Coastal Restoration and also to register on that website to receive email notifications of future AGCRC meetings, as well as other announcements related to coastal restoration efforts.

 Florida – The State of Florida has provided a NRDA developed, easy-to-read overview of the NRDA Final Phase III Early Restoration Plan and Programmatic Environmental Impact Statement (Final Phase III ERP/PEIS).
 This reader-friendly format is available on the FL Deepwater Horizon Webpage.